Skip to main content

 Constants

 Constants are named, factory-scoped parameters you can reference by name in any expression field across all models.
-Each constant has a name, description, type (number, string, or boolean), and a value.
-Reference a constant by name directly in an expression:
+Each constant has a name, description, type (Text, Number, or Boolean), and a value.
+Names use SCREAMING_SNAKE_CASE by convention — the same convention applies to lookup table names and state variable names — so they’re easy to spot inside an expression.
+Reference a constant by name directly:

 Constants are the right tool for any value that appears in multiple places or that you want to sweep in an experiment.
 Change a constant once and every component that references it updates automatically.